Tomb effigy: Britain

 The larger-scale production of effigies began in Britain in the middle of the 13th century, following the emergence of the knightly class.
-Tombs effigies are the most numerous type of surviving medieval statuary in Britain, with around 250 extant secular effigies from each of the 13th and 14th centuries alone.
+Tomb effigies are the most numerous type of surviving medieval statuary in Britain, with around 250 extant secular effigies from each of the 13th and 14th centuries alone.
 The most numerous early examples are representations of knights, with over 150 such effigies surviving from the 13th century and almost 200 from the 14th century.
-They are typically below life-sized and often show the deceased with sword drawn or their legs crossed.
+They are typically below life-sized and often show the deceased with a sword drawn or their legs crossed.
 Many of those of knights produced during the Plantagenet reign are known as "dying Gauls", given they show the deceased reaching for their sword as if they are either about to commence battle or are struggling against death.

 The 13th-century knightly effigies are less rigid and statuesque than French examples, reflecting what the historian H. A. Tummers describes as a "more worldly and less spiritual outlook".
 Those in the Temple Church, London are among some of the earliest examples and include the effigy of Geoffrey de Mandeville, Earl of Essex (d.
 1144) and that of the Anglo-Norman statesman William Marshal (d.
 1219), a benefactor of the Knights Templar who served Henry II.

 The drawing of the sword is intended to show, according to the art historian Rachel Dressler, their "physical dynamism".
 The cross-legged pose is more difficult to interpret.
-It was long thought to indicate that the deceased had participated in the Crusades or had been a Knight Templar, but these theories now rejected by scholars.
+It was long thought to indicate that the deceased had participated in the Crusades or had been a Knight Templar, but these theories are now rejected by scholars.

 Britain's periods of iconoclasm were not as severe as those in northern continental Europe and so the number of surviving number of examples exceeds even that of France.
 However a great number were destroyed during waves of iconoclasm between the 14th century and the 17th-century Cromwellian Wars of the Three Kingdoms.
-The main period of destruction was in during the 16th-century Reformation led by Henry VIII, when many monastic settlements were destroyed, including many English royal tombs.
+The main period of destruction was during the 16th-century Reformation led by Henry VIII, when many monastic settlements were destroyed, including many English royal tombs.

 Due to the relative scarcity of appropriate stone material – especially in London and the surrounding counties – wooden effigies became common during the Romanesque period.
 Given wood's perishability, only five examples survive, all in oak.
 (Note: The wooden effigies include those on the tombs of John de Pitchford in Shropshire, William de Valence in Westminster Abbey and William Longespée in Salisbury Cathedral, Wiltshire.)

 Carved oak Tomb of John De Pitchford (d.
 1285).
 Pitchford, Shropshire.